-Cashroom is committed to identifying, reporting and remediating any significant breaches to this policy to the data compliance team in People Operations, the board and any external regulators as detailed in the guidelines within this policy.
+Cashroom is committed to identifying, reporting and remediating any significant breaches to this policy to the HR & Compliance team, the board and any external regulators as detailed in the guidelines within this policy.

 Cashroom will not tolerate a failure to abide by this policy and will take management action against those who fail to follow this policy and its guidelines.